What is Enterprise Architecture (EA)? – Details, Frameworks, and Tools

 What is the Purpose of Enterprise Architecture?

-The purpose of Enterprise Architecture (EA) is to build a roadmap for a successful organization.
+The purpose of Architecture is to build a roadmap for a successful organization.
 It helps a company plan, organize, and improve everything it does.
 Think of it as a guidebook that ensures everyone is on the same page and working towards common goals.

 What are Enterprise Architecture Tools?

-Enterprise Architecture tools are like toolkits for architects.
+These tools are like toolkits for architects.
 They’re software or applications that help professionals create, manage, and visualize their architectural plans.
 It’s like having a set of high-tech tools to design and build a better organization.

 Why Should an Organization Do Enterprise Architecture?